Investigating the Design Space of Diffusion Models for Speech Enhancement: Experimental setup

 \subsection{Experiments}

 We investigate three design aspects of diffusion-based speech enhancement in light of the extended EDM framework proposed in Sect.~\ref{sec:extending}: the preconditioning and loss weighting, the \cgls{sde}, and the amount of stochasticity injected when integrating the reverse process.
+Note that these design aspects do not affect the computational complexity of the system, since the neural network architecture and the training procedure are the same.
 For each experiment, the reverse diffusion process is integrated by uniformly discretizing the time axis between ${t \inlineeq 1}$ and ${t \inlineeq 0}$.
 The number of discretization steps ${n_{\mathrm{steps}}}$ is varied in powers of 2 between 1 and 64.
 To initialize the reverse process, we sample from ${\gaussian_\C \big( \verythinspace \cdot \,; \by, \squared{\sigma}{1} \verythinspace \mathbf{I} \big)}$ as in~\cite{welker2022speech,richter2023speech}.
-The models are trained with VBDMD or the MultiCorpus dataset, and evaluated in matched conditions using the corresponding test set.